r-prof/r-pprof/README.md

 This is Google's [pprof](https://github.com/google/pprof) tool for visualization and analysis of profiling data, wrapped as an R package.
 It exports a single function which returns the path to the executable file.

+The `pprof` binary can also be installed via `go get github.com/google/pprof`.
+However, some operating systems have an incompatible version of `pprof` on the `PATH` by default.
+This R package offers an easy-to-use robust alternative.

 Installation
 ------------